Timed tuplix calculus and the Wesseling and van den Bergh equation: Concluding Remarks

-Wesseling and van den Bergh have informed us that their conservation requirement for pure financial products has been formulated under the influence of basic ideas on the mathematics of finance presented in~\cite{CCF90a}.
+We mention that the cumulative interest compliant conservation requirement for financial products has been formulated by Wesseling and van den Bergh under the influence of basic ideas on the mathematics of finance presented in~\cite{CCF90a}.

+The work to which ours seems to be most closely related is the work on MLFi (Modeling Language for Finance)~\cite{Lex05a}.
+MLFi is a language to describe financial products in a mathematically precise, compositional way.
+A distinctive feature of MLFi is that the descriptions of financial products can be analyzed, manipulated, and translated in many ways.
+Therefore, MLFi is considered to be the basis of an approach to the application of various formal methods in matters concerning financial products.
+TTC could find a place among these formal methods.